segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/android/index.md

 `track` lets you record the actions your users perform.
 Every action triggers what we call an "event", which can also have associated properties.

-To get started, our SDK can automatically tracks a few key common events with our [Native Mobile Spec](/docs/connections/spec/mobile/), such as the `Application Installed`, `Application Updated` and `Application Opened`.
-Simply enable this option during initialization.
+To get started, the Analytics-Android SDK can automatically tracks a few key common events using the Segment [Native Mobile Spec](/docs/connections/spec/mobile/), such as the `Application Installed`, `Application Updated` and `Application Opened`.
+You can enable this option during initialization.

-You'll also want to track events that are indicators of success for your mobile app, like **Signed Up**, **Item Purchased** or **Article Bookmarked**.
-We recommend tracking just a few important events.
+You might also want to track events that indicate success for your mobile app, like **Signed Up**, **Item Purchased** or **Article Bookmarked**.
+Segment recommends tracking just a few important events.
 You can always add more later!

 Example `track` call: